nikouu/TinyWordle/README.md

 ```

 ### No more `.ToLower()` (-5 KB)
-As long as our uses don't use any upper case they'll be fine.
+As long as our user doesn't use any upper case they'll be fine.
 Shaves off 5 KB.
 ```
 dotnet publish -r win-x64 -c Release